 Levins has spent four decades in newspapers, magazines and book publishing.
 He is a former staff reporter for the Philadelphia Daily News, the Philadelphia Inquirer and the Courier Post of Cherry Hill, N.J.

-Currently on the board of directors of the national Sigma Delta Chi Foundation, he is a member of the Society of Professional Journalists, the Online News Association (ONA), and the Association of Health Care Journalists (AHCJ).
+Served on the board of directors of the national Sigma Delta Chi Foundation for eleven years, is a member of the Society of Professional Journalists, the Online News Association (ONA), and the Association of Health Care Journalists (AHCJ).

 Levins has also authored or ghost written six nonfiction books on such diverse topics as the history of American folk songs, the changing patterns of female criminality, middle eastern oil politics and the history of the U.S. Patent Office.